wazuh/wazuh-packages/macos/README.md

 # Aditional information

-Use the `generate_wazuh_packages.sh` script for build packages for OSX.
+Use the `generate_wazuh_packages.sh` script for build packages for macOS.

 The `package_files` contains some files used by the Buildpackages tool to generate the package.
 The most important file is wazuh-agent-pkgproj, which is used by Buildpackages to generate the package and have to be updated by the script with the specs and default Wazuh configurations.
 Also, there are two scripts, `postinstall.sh` and `preinstall.sh` that are loaded in the package to be executed during the installation.